OData/ODataDotNetTemplate/README.md

 ### Examples

-Increment the minor version number in the Versions.Settings.targets file:
+Increment the minor version number in the `Directory.Build.targets` file:

 ## Template Project Structure